Breaking down total compensation at startups: the Woola example

 4. Flexible work arrangements & work-life balance

-We firmly believe that the office environment isn’t for everyone – which is completely fine.
-What we are after are results.
+We firmly believe that the office environment isn’t for everyone, which is completely fine.
+We are not looking for attendants, we are looking for results.

-So, we allow our team to decide where they are most productive and how to create that work and personal life balance.
-This freedom is invaluable, particularly if you have a lot of personal obligations or just prefer a work style that doesn't adhere to a rigid 9-to-5 schedule.
+We allow our team to decide where they are most productive and how to achieve a balance between work and personal life.
+This freedom is invaluable, particularly if you have a lot of personal obligations or simply prefer a work style that doesn't adhere to a rigid 9-to-5 schedule.

-That said, there are some rules in place because as a small team, we still rely heavily on each other for information and collaboration.
-Therefore, we ask all our employees to be in “work mode” from 10 am to 3 pm Estonian time.
+That said, there are some rules in place because, as a small team, we still rely heavily on each other for information and collaboration.
+That is why we ask all our employees to be in “work mode” from 10 am to 3 pm Estonian time.
 Where they do it, how they do it, and how they manage the rest of the working time is totally up to everyone’s discretion (as long as there is high-speed Internet, of course).

-Personal time off falls under this point as well.
+Personal time off also falls under this point.
 After all, time is our most valuable asset!
 In addition to legal vacation allowances, we offer 3 paid personal days per year (take off whenever without notice), birthday PTO, a 4-day work week during summer months, and every last Friday of the month off.

-We recognize that work-life balance isn’t just a perk—it’s essential to retaining talent and keeping morale high.
+We recognise that work-life balance isn’t just a perk — it’s essential to retaining talent and maintaining high morale.
 The flexibility to work remotely or adjust your schedule can lead to increased job satisfaction, which is a form of compensation in itself.
 This all leads to higher productivity levels for the company as well, so talk about a win-win situation.

 5. Mission-driven culture

-While the culture of the company doesn’t seem like an obvious part of total compensation, hear me out.
+While the company culture may not seem like an obvious part of total compensation, hear me out.
 If you believe in what the company is doing and feel personally invested in its mission, you will likely find greater satisfaction and motivation in your work.
-The chance to contribute to something bigger than yourself can be a powerful incentive that goes beyond any dollar figure.
+The opportunity to contribute to something bigger than yourself can be a powerful incentive that transcends any dollar figure.
 Isn’t that what many of us look for in a job?

-We invest a lot of time and effort into finding the right people to work at Woola.
-What we have ended up with is a bunch of people with similar values, a great sense of humor, and ambition.
+We invest a significant amount of time and effort in finding the right people to work at Woola.
+What we have ended up with is a bunch of people with similar values, a great sense of humour, and ambition.
 No wonder we have a great time during work days.
-This calls for a small cliché - teams that have fun together, stay together.
+This calls for a small cliché: teams that have fun together, stay together.

 6. Other benefits: travel allowance, learning & development and sports compensation

 In addition to everything already mentioned, we offer some other benefits to our team.
 The biggest game changer has been the yearly travel allowance.
-The idea is simple - we give all our people the chance to travel the world and cover some of the costs for them.
-The benefits traveling offers are huge - from expanding your horizons to being able to get out of your routine and rest.
+The idea is simple — we give all our people the chance to travel the world and cover some of the costs for them.
+The benefits of travelling are huge — from expanding your horizons to getting out of your routine and relaxing.
 It just makes sense to us.

 Everyone at Woola also gets a yearly book allowance to invest in individual learning.
-We might not have the biggest learning & development budget but we do find ways to support professional development.
+We might not have the biggest learning and development budget, but we do find ways to support professional development.

 We also value and promote a healthy lifestyle, so we offer a sports compensation option and create different sports and health-related challenges for our team.